diegomics/jATG/2.masking/README.md

 \*) It uses up to 16 cpus and 192 Gb of RAM (this can be adjusted in slurm/RepeatM.job)

 \**) Running time depends on the genome and computing resources (e.g., a mammal can take 2-5 days to finish the pipeline).

----
-### About the analysis and setting of the parameters:

-Bla